braveulysses/Yelp-Without-Pity/README.markdown

 > _The lack of Diet Coke ruined this meal._

 Obnoxious Yelp reviewers getting you down?
+Sick of that guy who wants to be the Hunter S. Thompson of food reviews?
 Had an epiphany about the incommensurability of taste?
-Sick of that guy who wants to be the Hunter S. Thompson of food reviews?
 If you're running Safari 5, there's **Yelp Without Pity**.
 Use YWP to hide anybody you don't want to see -- forever!

-If you're really old and nerdy, think of it as a killfile for Yelp.
+Or... if you're really old and nerdy, think of it as a killfile for Yelp.

 ## How to install and use ##